jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

   - `mockCalled`, to determine if the mock should be called
   - `mockInput`, to define the input arguments to the mock
   - `mockOutput`, to define the output of the mock
-- Inside the test body, we create a new mock database connection.
-We can use the mock to define the expected behavior of the database query and tell the mocked database what to return.
+- Inside the test body, we create a new mock instance from our generated mock.
 - We then use the test case values to determine if the mock should be called, and if it should, we define the expected behavior of the mock.
 - We then create a new instance of the `UsersService` and call the `ReadUser` method with the mocked database connection.
 - Finally, we check the output and error of the method to ensure they match the expected values.